 - The Canvas template is now available; unfortunately, we have had to delay the in-course import button.
 Chock full of helpful tips and a clear layout in Modules, this template is an ideal starting place as you build out your Canvas course for the Fall.
 You can learn more about it here.
 You can explore the Fall 2020 Remote Learning Template via Canvas.
 Email firstname.lastname@example.org if you would like us to copy the content into your course for you or you can follow these directions to do it yourself.

-- New materials added this week include information on the Design Phase; flipped learning; scaffolding assignments; building community; peer collaboration; analyzing your course to improve diversity, equity, and inclusion; and more.
+- Other recent additions: scaffolding assignments; building community; peer collaboration; analyzing your course to improve diversity, equity, and inclusion; and more.

 - Synchronous is not the same as in-person.
 Synchronous means real-time; in person means face-to-face in a shared physical space.
 Flex-hybrid courses must contain synchronous components.
 These components may or may not be in a shared physical space, and must accommodate students who cannot attend in person.
 Neither faculty nor students are required to come to campus.